A Nevada series LLC is a type of Nevada Limited Liability Company (LLC) that can be formed with one or more members.

 Nevada Series LLC Taxes

 The tax treatment of series LLC in Nevada depends on the business activity of each series.
-Generally, series LLC in Nevada pays Modified Business Tax based on its total income.
+Generally, series LLCs in Nevada pay Modified Business Tax based on their total income.

 Additionally, series LLC in Nevada is not subject to any Nevada franchise tax or Nevada corporate income tax.